michalmonday/CheriBSD-on-minimal-hardware/README.md

 ```bash
 source <path_to_this_repo>/files/vivado_2022_1_project/p2_ddr3.tcl
 ```
 At this point the design should be recreated.

-In the design, double click on the Block Memory Generator, select "Other Options" tab, browse coe file and select `bootrom.coe` file from [files/vivado_2022_1_project](./files/vivado_2022_1_project/).
+* In the design, double click on the Block Memory Generator, select "Other Options" tab, browse coe file and select `bootrom.coe` file from [files/vivado_2022_1_project](./files/vivado_2022_1_project/).
+* In the source window/tab right-click on the p2_ddr3.bd block diagram entry and select "Create HDL Wrapper" which should create a new file `p2_ddr3_wrapper.v`.
+* Right click `p2_ddr3_wrapper.v` and select "Set as Top".

-Now "Generate Bitstream" button can be pressed.
+* Click "Generate Bitstream" button.

 If everything goes right, the `.bit` and `.ltx` files should be stored in the `<vivado_project>/project.runs/impl_1/` directory.
 In case of any issues please feel free to create an issue in this repo.

 ## bootrom.coe